IsraelRAlencar/IsraelRAlencar/README.md

-## 👋 Hi, I'm Israel!
+## 👋 Hi, I'm Israel the CEO and a Software Engineer at [GeControl Systems](https://www.gecontrolsistemas.com.br)

-I'm CEO and Software Engineer at @gecontrolsistemas and a Computer Engineering student at UFMS.
+Student of Computer Engineering at UFMS.
 Currently learning more about C#, .NET Core, Entity Framework, React, TypeScript and more... focusing on Web Development.
 Fluent in English and graduated from the language school Wizard by Pearson.